Frequently Asked Questions

 12. What are the main causes of improper UC payments?

-The two largest causes of improper UC payments are a lack of complete and accurate information about why a worker was separated from his or her job, and people who work while collecting UC benefits.
-Erroneous UC payments, which could be prevented if the UC agency receives timely and accurate information, negatively impacts an employers’ bottom lines.
+The two largest causes of improper UC payments are a lack of timely complete and accurate information about why a worker was separated from his or her job, and people who work while collecting UC benefits.
+Erroneous UC payments, which could be prevented if the UC agency receives timely and accurate information, negatively impacts an employer's tax rate.

 13. Are SIDES and SIDES E-Response expected to reduce erroneous UC payments?